pytorch/pytorch/docs/source/optim.rst

 computation into one kernel.
 We can think of foreach implementations as fusing horizontally and fused implementations as fusing vertically.

+In general, the performance ordering of the 3 implementations is fused > foreach > for-loop.
+So when applicable, we default to foreach over for-loop.
+Applicable means:
-Since these implementations are faster under certain configurations, we attempt to switch to the foreach implementation if applicable.
-Here, applicable means the foreach implementation is available, the differentiable kwarg is the default (False), and the user has not specified any kwargs referring to particular implementations such as fused and foreach.
-The configuration for when we flip the switch is when all tensors are native and on CUDA because the foreach implementation is reliably faster under these conditions.
-Note that while the fused implementations should be even more performant than the foreach implementations, they are relatively new and we would like to give them more bake-in time before flipping the switch on every use case.
+* the foreach implementation is available
+* the user has not specified any implementation-specific kwargs (e.g., fused, foreach, differentiable)
+* all tensors are native and on CUDA because the foreach implementation is reliably faster under these conditions

+Note that while fused should be even faster than foreach, the implementations are newer and we would like to give them more bake-in time before flipping the switch everywhere.
 You are welcome to try them out though!

 Below is a table showing the available and default implementations of each algorithm: